siddharthsshinde/Reyban/README.md

-# Reyben- Modern Landing Page
+# Reyban- Modern Landing Page

-The Reyben Landing Page is a fresh, modern website made with HTML, CSS, and JavaScript.
+The Reyban Landing Page is a fresh, modern website made with HTML, CSS, and JavaScript.
 It uses the Shery.js library to add cool features.

 ## Technologies Used
 - HTML